 - Understanding cover letters (Inside Higher Ed)

 Developing a great personal teaching portfolio or statement is crucial.
-For a list of sample portfolio or statement, visit the following websites.
+For a list of sample portfolio or research statement, visit the following websites.

 - McGill Teaching and Learning Services